vyos/vyos-documentation/docs/configuration/pki/index.rst

 .. opcmd:: generate pki openvpn shared-secret

-  Genearate a new OpenVPN shared secret.
+  Generate a new OpenVPN shared secret.
 The generated secret is the output to the console.

 .. opcmd:: generate pki openvpn shared-secret install <name>

-  Genearate a new OpenVPN shared secret.
+  Generate a new OpenVPN shared secret.
 The generated secret is the output to the console.

   .. include:: pki_cli_import_help.txt